vdelanno/convida/assets/txt-en.md

 ¿What types of COVID-19 vaccines are and how do they work?
 -	Inactivated vaccines: have inactivated or weakened COVID-19 viruses that enable our bodies to produce antibodies without getting sick.
--	Protein-based vaccines: have parts of the COVID-19 virus (proteins) that don’t cause the illness but make our body recognize them as foreign and enables our bodies to learn how to eliminate future infections.
+-	Protein-based vaccines: have parts of the COVID-19 virus (proteins) that don’t cause the illness but make our body recognize them as foreign and enable our bodies to learn how to eliminate future infections.
 -	RNA and DNA vaccines: have genes of the COVID-19 virus, these genes give indications to our body to produce a unique part (protein) of the virus that is harmless, our body can recognize and defend itself against the coronavirus.
-After this protein is produced, our body eliminate these genes.
+After this protein is produced, our body eliminates these genes.
 -	Viral vector vaccines: have genes of the COVID-19 virus that are added to other weakened viruses.
 Our body produces a part of the virus (protein) that is recognized as foreign and then is removed.

 ¿Should I keep following the preventive measures after being vaccinated?